Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/devops/analysisanddesign/_index.md

 ## Design Enablement Capabilities

 ### UI Design Enablement
-We use Figma to design the UI elements
+We use Figma to design the UI elements.

 ### Data Modeling & Design Enablement
-We use different tools to design the data elements.

-- Visio
-- Markdown
+Data element design is presented on this side using Markdown and Visio.

 ### Architecture Design Enablement

-The architecture is designed on this site using Markdown and Visio.
+Architecture design is presented on this site using Markdown and Visio.

 ### Application Design Enablement

-The application is designed on this site using Markdown and Visio.
+Application design is presented on this site using Markdown and Visio.